team-jupeter/Python-and-Functional-Programming/README.md

 ## Intension

-Our intention to revise the book is to:
+As a member of Team Jupeter, my intention to revise the book is to:
  1. Replace the grammar used in the book to those of Python 3.10.0+
  2. Write functional version of sample codes and exercises in the book by using new Python 3.10.0 grammars and functional libraries such as **functools**.
  3. Introduce **static typing** and explain memory architecture such as **stack and heap**.